 the source of all information and all things.

 Rovelli’s hero, from beginning to end, is Democritus.
-The original source of the idea that the universe is made of bits of very small but finite size, points of close but finite separation.
+The original source of the idea that the universe is made of bits of very small but finite size, points of closest-possible but finite separation.
+Indivisible a-toms.

 One thing I did learn from Rovelli’s latest is that the “loops” of quantum loop gravity (QLG) are closed curves in space-time around which solutions to the fundamental maths of physics have well-behaved (non-infinite) solutions.
 The other thing is that in the limit – the smallest curves around individual or small finite numbers of quanta – the values of these solutions resolve to multiples of the half-integers of “spin”.

-As an aero-engineer myself, I couldn’t help but see the parallel with intergrals in aerodynamic flows aound the infinities of (virtual) sources and sinks used to model circulations (vortices) imposed on otherwise steady flow fields.
+As an aero-engineer myself, I couldn’t help but see the parallel with (Navier-Stokes equations) integrals in aerodynamic flows around the infinities of (virtual) sources and sinks used to model circulations (vortices) imposed on otherwise steady flow fields.
 In fact the QLG posits that all fields are quantised – in all the material particles and force fields in the standard model in space-time there are no zero properties or dimensions involved.

 To cut to the chase, the fundaments of Rovelli’s QLG physics are information; small, finite, significant, differences of possibility.
 Claude Shannon is in there with the more expected heroes of physics and natural philosophy.
 Information is the key.
 The Ontology of reality really is limited by the epistemology of what can be known.
 What can be known is in the limit of quantised physics.